Luxury Meets Adventure in Alaska: Within the Wild

 KD: Winterlake Lodge is the only property we open in the winter time.
 My husband puts in about 200 miles of trail for dog sledding, skiing, or snowshoeing.
 Right now, the sun comes up at about 9:30 a.m. and it goes down at about 3:30 p.m., so the daytime isn't tremendous but the light is beautiful — the casting of the low winter sun is pink and blue, almost like Japanese painting colors.
 At night time we take the guests out on the lake to watch the Northern Lights, then we make a little bonfire and cook some desserts or mulled wine.
 We also have an option of sitting in our sauna and then running to the plunge hole we cut into the frozen lake for some hot-cold therapy.
 We look forward to winter as much as we do summer.

 KD: I hope that we will be a little more thoughtful about travel — that we start really thinking about what travel costs the planet, in terms of us always being in airplanes and going to beautiful places and overwhelming them.
-I know economies survive on tourism and I don't know the answer to a lot of these complicated issues, but I just hope that we come through the pandemic with a little bit more sensitivity towards our planet and towards ourselves.
-I hope we can appreciate the freedom and the gift of travel through a new lens.
+I know economies survive on tourism and I don't know the answer to a lot of these complicated issues, but I just hope that we develop a little bit more sensitivity towards our planet and towards ourselves.